Authored by the expert who managed and guided the team behind the Philippines Property Pack

 How do I verify the seller is legit in Panay Island right now?

-The best method to verify a land seller on Panay Island is to request a Certified True Copy (CTC) of the title directly from the Registry of Deeds and confirm that the seller's name and identification match the registered owner exactly.
+The single best way for a foreign buyer to verify that a land seller on Panay Island is legitimate is to request a Certified True Copy (CTC) of the Transfer Certificate of Title from the Land Registration Authority's eSerbisyo portal or directly from the Registry of Deeds handling the area (Iloilo City, Kalibo, Roxas City, or San Jose de Buenavista), and then match the seller's name and ID documents exactly to what appears on the title.

 How do I confirm land boundaries in Panay Island right now?

-The standard procedure for confirming land boundaries on Panay Island before purchase is to hire a licensed geodetic engineer to conduct a relocation survey and compare the results against the technical description in the title.
+The standard procedure for confirming land boundaries on Panay Island before purchase is to hire a licensed geodetic engineer to conduct a relocation survey, which physically re-establishes the lot's corners and perimeter based on the technical description recorded on the title.

 Buying real estate in Panay Island can be risky